Should We All Be Wearing Masks In Public? Health Experts Revisit The Question

 That's why Gottlieb says the CDC should issue guidelines advising people on how to construct their own cotton masks.
 "Cotton masks constructed in a proper way should provide a reasonable degree of protection from people being able to transmit the virus," he told NPR.

 There's not definitive evidence from published research that wearing masks in public will protect the person wearing the mask from contracting diseases.
-In fact, randomized control trials — considered the gold standard for testing the effectiveness of an intervention — are limited, and the results from those trials were inconclusive, says Elaine Shuo Feng.
+In fact, randomized control trials — considered the gold standard for testing the effectiveness of an intervention — are limited, and the results from those trials were inconclusive, says Feng.

 But Feng points out that randomized clinical trials have not shown significant effects for hand hygiene either.
-"But for mechanistic reasons we believe hygiene can be a good way to kill pathogens and WHO still recommends hand hygiene," she says.
+"But for mechanistic reasons, we believe hygiene can be a good way to kill pathogens, and WHO still recommends hand hygiene," she says.

-And those randomized studies were looking at how the face mask could protect the wearer but what experts are arguing is that face masks may prevent infected but asymptomatic people from transmitting the virus to others.
+And those randomized studies were looking at how the face mask could protect the wearer, but what experts are arguing is that face masks may prevent infected but asymptomatic people from transmitting the virus to others.
 It's hard to come by data on this point.
-One meta-analysis reviewing mask use during the SARS epidemic found that wearing masks — in addition to other efforts to block transmission including hand-washing — was beneficial.
+One meta-analysis reviewing mask use during the SARS epidemic found that wearing masks — in addition to other efforts to block transmission, including hand-washing — was beneficial.
 Another meta-analysis of mask use to prevent influenza transmission was not conclusive but showed masks possibly help.

 The research may not be conclusive, but researchers we interviewed agreed that mask use is better than nothing.
 "There are some modest data that it will provide some modest protection," Schaffner says.
 "And we can use all the protection we can get."

 Concern over presymptomatic spread in the community has also led some hospitals to change their policies and extend the use of masks to nonclinical employees and visitors.
-Last week Mass General Hospital in Boston took the unusual step of giving surgical or procedural face masks to all employees that go in the hospital to work, even if they don't provide care to patients, Massachusetts General Hospital's Infection Control Unit associate chief Erica Shenoy told NPR.
+Last week, Massachusetts General Hospital in Boston took the unusual step of giving surgical or procedural face masks to all employees who go into the hospital to work, even if they don't provide care to patients, the hospital's Infection Control Unit associate chief, Erica Shenoy, told NPR.

 "This runs very contrary to what we normally do in infection control," she says.
-"But we felt that with the unprecedented nature of the pandemic this is the right decision at this time."
+"But we felt that with the unprecedented nature of the pandemic, this is the right decision at this time."
 She says if an employee were to get sick while at work, "the face masks would serve to contain the virus particles and reduce the risk of patients and others working at our facilities."

 On March 29, the University of California, San Francisco, also started giving surgical masks to all staff, faculty, trainees and visitors before they enter any clinical care building within the UCSF system.

-Feng cautions if people do start wearing face masks regularly in public, it is important to wear them properly.
-She notes that the WHO has a video on how to practice correct hygiene when putting on or taking off a mask.
+Feng cautions that if people do start wearing face masks regularly in public, it is important to wear them properly.
+She notes that the World Health Organization has a video on how to practice correct hygiene when putting on or taking off a mask.

-Saskia Popescu, an infectious disease researcher and biodefense consultant is skeptical that healthy members of public need to start wearing masks regularly — she says people should follow current CDC guidelines.
-But emphasizes that if you are going to wear a mask, "you have to wear it appropriately."
+Saskia Popescu, an infectious disease researcher and biodefense consultant, is skeptical that healthy members of the public need to start wearing masks regularly — she says people should follow current CDC guidelines.
+But she emphasizes that if you are going to wear a mask, "you have to wear it appropriately."
 That means, she says, "you have to discard it when it gets damp or moist.
-You want to stop touching the front of it, don't reach under to scratch your nose or mouth."
+You want to stop touching the front of it.
+Don't reach under to scratch your nose or mouth."

-Otherwise she warns, wearing masks could give "a false sense of security."
+Otherwise, she warns, wearing masks could give "a false sense of security."